Fauna tour

 Schema as code

-Fauna Schema Language (FSL) lets you define and manage database schemas as code.
-You can manage your database’s FSL schemas using the Dashboard or as .fsl files using the Fauna CLI.
+Fauna Schema Language (FSL) lets you define and manage database schema as code.
+You can manage your database’s FSL schema using the Dashboard or as .fsl files using the Fauna CLI.

 Using the CLI lets you: